 The ‘Moving Upstream: Ken’ project has been made possible by contributions & logistical support of many individuals & organisations.
 While some have chosen to stay anonymous, here is a short non-exhaustive list (in no order):

-We’ve been able to share our learnings through our partner organisation’s website and some other different mediums to reach out to a wider audience, links here:
+We’ve been able to share our learnings through our partner organisation’s website and some other different mediums to reach out to a wider audience, links here (click on the publication logos to get to the article):

 Since the time that we launched this project, it has been spoken about in the media a few times.
-Here are a few links:
+Here are some of the links (click on the logos to get to the articles):